-To facilitate the completion of the purchase of the interest of the Company's former majority shareholder in 2003, the Company issued \$150.0 million aggregate principal amount, ten-year, 8 1⁄2% senior unsecured notes, (the "Notes").
+To facilitate the completion of the purchase of the interest of the Company's former majority shareholder in 2003, the Company issued \$150.0 million aggregate principal amount, ten-year, 8 1/4% senior unsecured notes (the "Notes").
 The Notes are general, unsecured, senior obligations.
-Interest is payable semi-annually on January 15 and July 15 at 8 1⁄2%.
+Interest is payable semi-annually on January 15 and July 15 at 8 1/4%.
 The Notes are governed by the terms of an Indenture, dated July 9, 2003, between the Company and the Bank of New York, as trustee, referred to as the Indenture.
 Additionally, after July 15, 2008, the Company may redeem, at the Company's option, all or a portion of the Notes plus accrued and unpaid interest at various redemption prices ranging from 104.125% to 100.000% of the principal amount to be redeemed, depending on when the redemption occurs.
 The Indenture contains covenants that limit the Company's ability to incur additional indebtedness, pay dividends or distributions on its common stock, repurchase its common stock, and prepay subordinated indebtedness.
-The Indenture also limits the Company's ability to issue preferred stock, make certain types of investments, merge or consolidate with another company, guarantee other indebtedness, create liens and transfer and sell assets.
-The Company was in compliance with all of the covenants of the Indenture governing the notes as of April 1, 2007.
+The Indenture also limits the Company's ability to issue preferred stock, make certain types of investments, merge or consolidate with another company, quarantee other indebtedness, create liens and transfer and sell assets.